lw8192/Red-Team-Dev/C/Windows_Tool_Dev.md

 ```

 ## Windows Shellcoding
+### Writing Shellcode in C with Visual Studio
+- Use release mode only.
+Debug sometimes adds extra data and makes code position dependant.
+- Disable stack buffer checks, so the stack cookie checker function isn't called (it's position dependant).
+- Set options to not use default libraries, define your entry point.
+- Set compiler optimizations to create smaller code as needed.
+- Compile exe, extract the .text section (you can use a tool like PE bear to extract sections or find the VA).
+- Hxd: dump the .text section as hex, Edit > Copy As > C to get a char array to use in your code.
 ### Including ASM in C/C++ Code
 [x86] __readfsbyte __readfsdword __readfsqword __readfsword
 [x64] __readgsbyte __readgsdword __readgsqword __readgsword